joergwicker/mlcbmad/README.md

 MLC-BMaD
 ========

+*MLCBMaD is now included in Meka*

+An alternative implementation is directly available in Meka: https://github.com/Waikato/meka

 This project contains a multi-label classifier based on Boolean matrix decomposition.
 Boolean matrix decomposition is used to extract, from the full label matrix, latent labels representing useful Boolean